V4Fire/Client/src/components/base/b-router/README.md

 You can create more complex cases with more than one redirect.

-#### Creating an alias for the route
+#### Creating an alias for a route

-If we have two or more routes with the same options, but different names or paths, we can create one "master" route and a bunch of aliases.
+If we have two or more routes with the same parameters but different names or paths, we can create one "master" route and a bunch of aliases.

 ```js
 export default {